* Archive page for historical reference only. This page is no longer being actively updated *

 Who are the competitors of Whirlpool?
 See Consumer Appliances index for other companies

-Advertising expenditure for Whirlpool in 2015?
+Advertising expenditure for Whirlpool?
 See ranking of Declared Advertising Costs

 Adbrands Weekly Update 25th Oct 2017: Another nail was driven into the coffin of one-time retail giant Sears with the announcement that it will no longer sell appliances from America's biggest such manufacturer Whirlpool.
 Cash-strapped Sears has been struggling to maintain its relationship with several manufacturers as a result of credit issues, but in this case the disagreement is apparently over pricing.
 The company told staff "Whirlpool has sought to use its dominant position in the marketplace to make demands that would have prohibited us from offering Whirlpool products to our members at a reasonable price."
 Whirlpool accounts for around $600m a year in sales for Sears; the company hopes to make up the difference from sales of other brands.